Journal Entries (2001)

 Sue told me her two grown-up girls live in England.
 Her dad used to constantly rape her and her youngest daughter lived on the streets whilst she was using heroin but has beaten her addiction.
 For some reason, she seemed really happy to have the honour of knowing me.
 She said that a few times and wants to meet up with me tomorrow afternoon outside the laundromat on William Street at 3.30 pm.

-usual spot in the passage of the Forrest Chase GPO.
-Rob and ET (Extra Trouble), his
+in the passage of the Forrest Chase GPO.
+Rob and ET (Extra Trouble), his Chihuahua, were

 We saw four cops taking China Simon into custody.
 Their paddy wagon was near the